-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RESOLUTION TO RECEIVE AND ADOPT OUR 2020 U.K. ANNUAL REPORT
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RESOLUTION TO RECEIVE AND ADOPT OUR 2022 U.K. ANNUAL REPORT

-PROPOSAL 7-APPROVAL OF OUR U.K. STATUTORY DIRECTORS' ANNUAL REPORT ON REMUNERATION
+PROPOSAL 9-APPROVAL OF OUR DIRECTORS' REMUNERATION REPORT

-The Companies Act requires that our directors' remuneration report, as set forth as Annex A to this proxy statement and on pages 28 to 44 of the 2020 U.K. Annual Report, be subject to an annual advisory vote.
-Accordingly, we are asking shareholders to approve, on an advisory basis, the directors' remuneration report (other than the directors' remuneration policy set out on pages A-3 to A-15).
+The Companies Act requires that our directors' remuneration report, as set forth as Annex A to this proxy statement (excluding the directors' remuneration policy set out on pages A-3 to A-18 of the directors' remuneration report and referenced in Proposal 10) and on pages 27 to 54 of the 2022 U.K. Annual Report, be subject to an annual advisory vote.
+Accordingly, we are asking shareholders to approve, on an advisory basis, the directors' remuneration report.

-Our Board considers that appropriate remuneration of directors plays a vital part in helping to achieve our overall objectives.
+Our Board believes that appropriate remuneration of directors plays a vital part in helping to achieve our overall objectives.
 We encourage shareholders to read the directors' remuneration report.
 Our Board and the Compensation Committee believe that the policies and procedures as articulated in the directors' remuneration report are effective and that as a result of these policies and procedures we have and will continue to have high-quality directors.
 Our U.K. statutory auditors, PwC, have audited those parts of the directors' remuneration report that are required to be audited.
-Our Board has approved and signed the report in accordance with English law.
+Our Board has approved and signed the directors' remuneration report in accordance with English law.